atesgoral/magnetiq/pages/multiple-synthetic-lights/index.md

 This was originally done using [Processing](https://processing.org/), then ported to Processing.js (deprecated) and I've recently ported it to [p5.js](https://p5js.org/) with GPT-4.
 You can download the original [PDE file](multi_focus.pde) or the ported [p5.js file](sketch.js).

 The images I've used are below.
-They're taken from the original article.
+They're taken from [this article about lighting direction](https://web.archive.org/web/20071207230006/www.megapixel.net/html/articles/article-lightdir.php).

 ![Ambient light](i/lighting-11.jpg)
 {: .center}